{/*

 • These updates in the algorithm can have drastic effects on your rank.

-• Each Google update was for a specific reason, with the Penguin update to penalize black hat SEO strategies, and the Panda update to give more importance to high-quality content that is unique as well.
+• Each Google update was for a specific reason, with the Penguin update penalizing black hat SEO strategies and the Panda update giving more importance to high-quality, unique content.

 • As long as you keep doing right by Google and your users, these updates don’t affect your website as much as you’d think.

 • If you want to identify the exact cause of the drop, check your Google Webmaster Tools account.
-You should have received details as to what actions have been taken against your website.
+You should have received details about what actions have been taken against your website.

 • Check your website for duplicate content.
 Google does not tolerate plagiarism.

-• Another aspect you must check before you start to panic is to see if your site needs to be restructured to create a mobile-friendly site.
+• Another aspect you must check before you panic is to see if your site needs restructured to create a mobile-friendly site.

 • Be organic, build your brand, and focus on the quality you’re providing your visitors with.